Medicaid eligibility and enrollment in West Virginia

 How do I enroll in Medicaid in West Virginia?

-Or you can apply through the state and that site can also provide SNAP and cash assistance programs for eligible residents.
+You can apply for West Virginia Medicaid online via a West Virginia website that can also provide SNAP and cash assistance programs for eligible residents.

-Medicaid enrollment is year-round: There is no specific time frame during which applications must be completed.
+Medicaid enrollment is year-round.
+There is no specific time frame during which applications must be completed.

 How does Medicaid provide financial help to Medicare beneficiaries in West Virginia?